gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 notice that we have the site title in both the layout component (the site header) as well as in the title of the About page.
 But what if we want to change the site title at some point in the future?
-We'd have to search across all our components for spots using the site title.
-Which is both cumbersome and error-prone, especially as sites get larger and more complex.
-Much better to store the title in one place and then _pull_ that title into components whenever we need it.
+We'd have to search across all our components for spots using the site title and edit each instance of the title.
+This process is both cumbersome and error-prone, especially as sites get larger and more complex.
+It's much better to store the title in one place and then _pull_ that title into components whenever we need it.

-To solve this Gatsby supports a simple pattern for adding site "metadata"—like the title.
+To solve this, Gatsby supports a simple pattern for adding site "metadata"—like the title.

 We add this data to the `gatsby-config.js` file.
-Let's add our site title to `gatsby-config.js` and then query it from our layout and about page!
+Let's add our site title to `gatsby-config.js` file and then query it from our layout and about page!

 Edit your `gatsby-config.js`: